 - Input Red color in the Color section.

-- Along with that, apply the following formula in the Total Salary in Red Cells section.
+- Along with that, apply the following formula.

 Here, Red_Cells_Summation is a function that I mentioned in my VBA code.
 I have applied red color in cell C14 and applied the function in cell D5:D12.